deimencart/Concept_SandCleaner/Mechanics/Readme.md

 ## 💬 Design Highlights

-- 🛞 Four-wheel structure for improved terrain mobility
+- 🛞 Helicoidal-wheel structure for improved terrain mobility
 - ♻️ Passive roller-based collection mechanism
 - 🧩 Modular design for electronics and sensor mounting
 - 🧰 Designed in **Fusion 360** using parametric modeling